NOAA-OWP/SoilFreezeThaw/INSTALL.md

 - Example 3: Integrated models (SLoTH+SMP+SFT+CFE/LASAM) example with NOAH-OWP-Mod

 ### Build
 See general [instructions](https://github.com/NOAA-OWP/ngen/wiki/NGen-Tutorial#running-cfe) for building models in the ngen framework.
+Note that ngen cmake flag can be set (i.e., `NGEN_WITH_EXTERN_ALL=ON`) to build SLoTH, CFE, PET, Noah-owp-modular (more details are provided below).

 Specific instructions for building an integrated system: